willwiz/NordslettenSummerSchool/README.md

 def compute_cauchy_from_pk2(S: NDArray[f64], F: NDArray[f64]) -> NDArray[f64]: pass
 ```

+### Constitutive Models

+All constitutive models are Python classes that instantiate with their material parameters and provide a method `pk2` that returns the 2nd Piola Kirchhoff stress tensor.

 #### Hyperelastic Constitutive Models

 All hyperelastic models inherit from
 ```python
 class HyperelasticModel(abc.ABC):